THOMASELOVE/431-classes-2023/class03/README.md

     - Some related thoughts, plots and links to data can be found in [Health, Wealth and Education: Is There a Link for Countries?](https://www.stlouisfed.org/open-vault/2021/july/health-wealth-education-link-countries) posted in July 2021 by Heather Hennerich.

 4. Now is the time (if you haven't already) to [get started on Lab 01](https://github.com/THOMASELOVE/431-labs-2023), which is due Tuesday 2023-09-12 at Noon.
     - While you don't need to develop a Quarto file for Lab 01, you do need to use R and R Studio a bit.
+We have provided you with a template for Lab 1 to help you get started.
     - You also need to have read at least the introduction (and ideally, Chapter 1) of Spiegelhalter's *The Art of Statistics*.

 ## Ten Interesting/Fun Facts about Students in this semester's 431 class